-Why is supporting women in STEM important for Nebraska and its industries?
+Why is supporting women in STEM and women in the bioscience workforce important to Nebraska?

 The Stats: